 This fellowship is designed for a postdoctoral woman at an early stage (pre-tenure) of her academic career, whose work gives clear promise of scholarly productivity and who would benefit significantly from research, writing, and participation in the intellectual life of the Newberry.
 The applicant’s topic must be related to the Newberry’s collection.
 Preference will be given to proposals particularly concerned with the study of women.
 Applicants must request at least four and no more than six months of support.

-Newberry Consortium in American Indian Studies Faculty Fellowship
+Newberry Consortium in American Indian Studies (NCAIS) Faculty Fellowship

 This fellowship is designed for faculty members at institutions participating in the consortium.
 Preference is given to scholars at an early career stage.
 Applicants must request at least four and no more than six months of support.